thanhan92-f1/nemoclaw-openclaw-sandbox/INSTALL.md

 Prepare these before running the installation:

-- Cloud Service or VPS with firewall access
+- Cloud service or VPS with firewall access
 - NVIDIA API key (`nvapi-...`)
 - Anthropic API key (`sk-ant-...`) if Claude will be used
 - Optional OpenAI API key if OpenAI models will be used
-- Cloud Service or VPS subdomain such as `srv1234567.local`
+- Public domain or subdomain such as `sandbox.example.cloud`

 ## Service and Dependency Summary